-MITIGATION MONITORING AND REPORTING PROGRAM DELTA FAIR VILLAGE PROJECT NEPORTING PROGRA GE PROJECT M Mitigation Measure Implementation Schedule Monitoring Agency Sign-Off construction has already initiated.
-Such minimum distances are based on potential impact distances stated in the Swainson's Hawk Technical Advisory Committee's Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in California's Central Valley (2000).
+MITIGATION MONITORING AND REPORTING PROGRAM NEPORTING PROGRA ∑ Mitigation Measure Implementation Schedule Monitoring Agency Sign-Off Hawk Technical Advisory Committee's Recommended Timing and Methodology for Swainson's Hawk Nesting Surveys in California's Central Valley (2000).
 Appropriate buffer distances shall be determined on the ground by a qualified biologist and shall be based on actual observations of the nest and parent behavior, the stage of nesting, and level of potential disturbance.
 The buffer(s) shall be identified on the ground with flagging or fencing and shall be maintained until a qualified biologist has determined that the young have fledged and the nest is inactive.
 The biologist shall have the authority to stop construction if construction activities are likely to result in nest abandonment.
-IV-4.
-As an alternative to completion of Mitigation Measure IV-3, the F project applicant could comply with one of the following: Prior to and during construction activities.
+IV-4. the Prior to and during construction activities.
 City of Antioch Planning Manager Comply with the applicable terms and conditions of the ECCC HCP/NCCP, as determined in written "Conditions of Coverage" by the East Contra Costa County Habitat Conservancy (Conservancy), provided that the City has first entered into an agreement with the Conservancy for coverage of impacts to ECCCHCP/NCCP Covered Species; or Comply with a habitat conservation plan and/or natural community conservation plan developed and adopted by the City, including payment of applicable fees, provided that CDFW and USFWS have approved the conservation plan.
-17-5.
+1/2-5.
 Pre-construction surveys for nesting birds shall be conducted by a qualified biologist within on-site ground-nesting habitat and a 250-foot buffer around the project site boundaries, if feasible, not more than 14 days prior to site disturbance during the breeding season (February 1st to August 31st).
 Results of the survey shall be submitted to the Planning Manager for the City of Antioch.
 If site disturbance commences outside the breeding season, preconstruction surveys for nesting birds are not required.
-If active nests of migratory birds are not detected within approximately Not more than 14 days prior to site disturbance during the breeding season (February 1st to August 31st) City of Antioch Planning Manager
+If active nests of migratory birds are not detected within approximately 250 feet of the project site, further mitigation is not required.
+Not more than 14 days prior to site disturbance during the breeding season (February 1st to August 31st) City of Antioch Planning Manager